Orthogonal-Research-Lab/Models-for-Data-Recycling/README.md

 * how do we encourage reproducibility in data reuse (consistent outcomes/results, not just procedures)?

-* can we prepaare a preprint on this?
+* can we prepare a preprint on this?

+* incorporate into OpenWorm Foundation and Orthogonal Research and Education Lab initiatives.